 IRS Publication 502, Medical and Dental Expenses, defines medical care for the purpose of deducting medical expenses and reimbursing medical expenses through programs such as HSAs and HRAs.
-Health Reimbursement Arrangements, or HRAs, are defined contribution plans through which employers can reimburse their employees for eligible medical expenses.
+Health Reimbursement Arrangements, or HRAs, are defined contribution, account-based plans employers can use to reimburse their employees for eligible medical expenses.

 An HRA may reimburse expenses considered to be qualified medical expenses in IRS Publication 502, including premiums for qualified health insurance policies.
 HRA eligible expenses can be anything from chiropractors to crutches, depending on the plan.

-Depending on the HRA plan a business offers, these benefits may vary.
 Generally, the company will specify which IRS-approved medical expenses are excluded from the plan.
 These should be listed in the employer's HRA plan document.
 You can also read up on the HRA eligible expenses below.

 IRS Publication 502 defines medical care for the purpose of deducting or reimbursing expenses.

-According to the IRS, the definition of medical care is as follows:
+According to the IRS, the definition of medical care is: